SLAcM/SLAcM/docs/source/apps.md

 setting timeouts on send and receive operations (in milliseconds).

 The `nic_name` parameter selects the network interface (as shown by the `ifconfig` command) used in accessing the network with the SLACM hosts.
-The value shown above is typical for development VM-s.

 The '`sudo` option (default: `True`) controls whether the remote hosts will run the application with root privileges.
 This is needed if the application needs to access physical devices.
 Note that this value should go into the configuration of the host